English is all around us and in a vast variety of forms.

 Why English Language?

 This is a demanding course that provides a great deal of enjoyment.
 It enables students to develop and apply their understanding of linguistic concepts to the analysis and appreciation of the English Language.
-It provides a course of study for students wishing to develop research skills and investigative work related to English Language.
+It provides a course of study for students wishing to develop research skills and investigative work related to the English Language.

 Any special requirements?